paulwib/vagrant-coreos-docker-apache-example/README.md

 * `docker build` is the command to create a new container

-* `-t test-apache` means tag the resulting container (more about tagging below)
+* `-t test-apache` means tag the resulting container with the name "test-apache" (more about tagging below)

-* ` - < /home/core/share/Dockerfile` means read the build instructions from this Dockerfile (which is read via STDIN).
-This is in the shared directory set up in the Vagrantfile.
+* ` - < /home/core/share/Dockerfile` means read the build instructions from this Dockerfile (which is read via STDIN) which is in the shared directory set up in the Vagrantfile

 To explain about the tagging step, Docker works in a similar way to git, in that changes to a container are committed and can be pushed and pulled from repositories.
 There is a public repository of pre-built containers you can use to base your own containers on.
 It's also possible to have private repositories too, although this is all very alpha at the moment.